silviapetrino/js-social-posts/README.md

 Done:

-    Commented out the static markup to recreate it dynamically in JavaScript using a forEach loop and template literals;
+    - Commented out the static markup to recreate it dynamically in JavaScript using a forEach loop and template literals;

-    Got the element where to display the posts (objects from the provided array);
+    - got the element where to display the posts (objects from the provided array);

-    Got the button;
+    - got the button;

-    Created a function to change the color and one to increment;
+    - Created a function to change the color and one to increment;

-    Created a condition if the image was not present;
+    - Created a condition if the image was not present;

-    Reversed the date order.;
+    - Reversed the date order.